 The Co-op Retail Conference took place on Friday 5 March 2021.
 Programme details can still be found below.
 For information around accessing recordings of the day's sessions contact our events co-ordinator, Leoni Merrifield.

-The challenges of Covid-19 mean this year's conference will be entirely online.
-We've responded to the challenge by assembling a fantastic line-up of speakers.
+The challenges of Covid-19 meant this year's conference was entirely online.
+We responded to the challenge by assembling a fantastic line-up of speakers.

 Nick Gladding, Senior Retail Analyst, IGD

 The Institute of Grocery Distribution (IGD) has been a staple diet of the Retail Conference - and with good reason.
 The industry experts offer intelligence on shoppers, retailing and supply chains and on wider issues including health, nutrition, sustainability and economics.
 We're delighted to welcome IGD's Nick Gladding and delegates can look forward to a thought-provoking presentation.
 Nick will take us through an overview of 2020, exploring how the grocery sector responded to the challenges of the pandemic and how it was changed by it.
 The senior retail analyst will also provide an outlook for 2021 combining IGD’s latest thinking on the economy and the retail landscape with insights on shopper trends and expectations.
 Nick will also examine retailer strategies and responses to issues including e-commerce, sustainability and the role of technology in stores.
 And of course, the content will all be focused on implications for the UK's retail societies.

 11.15-11.55: Session 2 - Building back better: Achieving the right customer experience in a post-covid world